By Bridget Castner ✔ Reviewed by travel expert Alexandra Falbo

 Do you speak English?

-Non parlo Italiano (no-n par-lo Itali-ano)
+Non parlo Italiano (No-n par-lo Itali-ano)

 I don't speak Italian